IBE160/SG-Oslo-Best/docs/sprint-artifacts/1-3-implement-basic-ci-cd-pipeline.md

     - Postpone Vercel deployment and related tasks until repository ownership is established or deployment is required for submission.
     - The `vercel.json` file was created, but its full functionality is dependent on Vercel project configuration outside of agent control.
     - All tasks related to Vercel deployment and Supabase environment variables were cancelled from the todo list.
+- [mandag 8. desember 2025] - Story development re-attempted to remove the Supabase bypass for local development.
+However, user confirmed Vercel deployment remains blocked due to repository ownership issues.
+The story's objective is therefore unachievable.
+Status has been reverted to `blocked` and development on this story is halted to focus on 100% local functionality, as per user directive.
+The Supabase connection check in `backend/app/main.py` was re-enabled to support local development.

 ### File List